n42n/n3n/doc/ConfigurationFiles.md

 -l             supernode.ntop.org:7777
 ```

+The edge will attempt to locate a configuration file based on the "sessionname", which
+defaults to "edge".
+This would result in a config file called "edge.conf", which is
+located in "/etc/n3n" (or the current directory on Windows)

-If using a configuration file, its filename needs to be supplied as first parameter to `edge` or `supernode`.
-If required, additional command line parameters can be supplied afterwards:
+If required, additional command line parameters can also be supplied:

 ```
 sudo edge edge.conf -z1 -I myComputer